kripken/ammo.js/README.markdown

 Pushing a new build in `builds/ammo.js` should be done only after the following steps:

-  * Build using  python make.py  which generates builds/temp.js
+  * Build using  python make.py closure       which generates the asm.js build, and   python make.py closure wasm  which generates the wasm build.

-  * Make sure it passes all automatic tests using  python test.py (That uses builds/temp.js by default, you can also pass a flag saying which build to use.)
-Note that it uses SpiderMonkey by default, and SPIDERMONKEY_ENGINE is defined in ~/.emscripten, see the script contents for details.
+  * Make sure it passes all automatic tests using python test.py (build-name)  Note that it uses SpiderMonkey by default, and SPIDERMONKEY_ENGINE is defined in ~/.emscripten, see the script contents for details.

-  * Make sure that the stress test benchmark did not regress compared to the old build.
-That number is printed out at the end of running the tests.

   * Run the WebGL demo in examples/webgl_demo and make sure it looks ok, using something like  firefox examples/webgl_demo/ammo.html